-The national cost average for shower repairs is between $100 and $600, with most homeowners paying $300 to fix a leaky shower.
+The national cost average for shower repairs is between $100 and $700, with most homeowners paying $350 to fix a leaky shower.
 Prices can be higher or lower, depending on the problem.
 This project’s low cost is $50 to have rust stains cleaned off your shower faucets.
-The high cost is $2,000 to replace a damaged drain pipe.
+The high cost is $3,000 to retile a shower with expensive decorative tiles.

 |Shower Repair Prices|

 Various shower types are available, from walk-in to electric.
 The cost of shower repairs is influenced by the type you have because certain types are more difficult to repair or may be more prone to certain problems.
 The table below shows common shower types and the associated average repair costs.

 |Type||Average Repair Costs|

 |Neo-Angle Enclosure||$100 - $650|

 |Walk-In||$100 - $700|